Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 Head over to [Cognigy.AI Access Control](../ai/tools/user-menu/access-control.md) for more information.

+### How to create an Agent with multiple roles?

+To create an Agent with multiple roles, read the [Roles](roles.md#multiple-roles) article.

 ### What happens if an Inbox is deleted?
 Inboxes created manually can be safely deleted, except those with the `-default` suffix.
 Deleting Inboxes with `-default` breaks the integration between Live Agent and Cognigy.AI.
 If this Inbox is accidentally deleted, please see the solution in the question below.